jmayeLSU/CSC2463/finalproject/docs/readme.md

 ![Game End Screen Here](./assets/endscreen.png)

 This is the end state.
 From here the player can return to the start screen by pressing the joystick button.
 If the player wins like in the screenshot, replaying increases the difficulty.
-The harder difficulty uses a random 20 by 20 maze with a 70 second timer.
+The harder difficulty uses a random 20x20 maze with a 70 second timer.

 A maze from the harder difficulty could look like this: